deepfence/FlowMeter/docs/docs/flowmeter/using/analysis.md

 * **Flow duration**

+    * Total flow duration

 With these observed features, FlowMeter can robustly differentiate between malicious and benign flows.

+## Examples

-Following are a few visual examples of how these metrics help us differentiate between benign and malicious traffic.
+The following examples illustrate how FlowMeter can differentiate between benign and malicious traffic, based on the above metrics:

 | ![FlowMeter fwdPacketSizeMax](../img/analyse-size.png) | ![FlowMeter fwdPacketSizeTotal](../img/analyse-length.png) |
 | :--: | :--: |